 Based on our research, it takes one thing, like side effects, to ruin your chances of long-term success.
 If Fastin-XR causes jitters and shakes, among other reactions, the dieter may well stop taking it within a few days.

 So, what’s the final word on this one?
 We were quite interested in taking a closer look at Fastin-XR.
-The supplement does offer a decent price and Hi-Tech Pharmaceuticals has been around for more than 20 years, but we can’t support a product that potentially causes side effects while not living up to dieter expectations.
+The supplement does offer a decent price and Hi-Tech Pharmaceuticals has been around for more than 20 years, but we have some reservations about supporting a product that potentially causes side effects with ingredients that are not clinically proven.
 We’re also concerned with the FDA’s interest in the company and the fact that they are currently involved in a lawsuit with the FTC.

 If now is your time to lose weight, we suggest going with a supplement that gives you clinically proven ingredients that’s not in the cross hairs of any government agency.
 It is a huge benefit if there are no side effects, either.

-Of the best products we’ve researched in 2015 is one called Leptigen.
+Among the best products we’ve seen in 2015 is one called Leptigen.
 The formula consists of four ingredients in a proprietary blend supported by clinical research showing it helps boost fat loss and spark metabolism.
 We’ve not found a single dieter talking about adverse side effects, but we found plenty telling others about seeing great results.